POSTAGE SPECIAL: Pay

 - The magnifying

 book reader lens should be distortion free.

 What you should consider in buying a

-free book magnifier is best for long term use and a hand book magnifier is used for the
+free book magnifying glass is best for long term use and a hand magnifier is used for the short term.

 - Allows for long duration use.